failsafe-lib/failsafe/README.md

 ## Public API Integration

-Recurrent is great for integrating into other libraries and public APIs.
-One approach for this is to subclass the RetryPolicy class and allow your users to specify retry policies for specific implementations.
-The rest of Recurrent, including the actual invocation, can be kept internal.
-Alternatively you can use a tool such as the Maven shade plugin to entirely repackage and distribute Recurrent with your library/project.
+Recurrent is great for integrating into libraries and public APIs, allowing your users to configure retry policies for different opererations.
+One integration approach is to subclass the RetryPolicy class, then expose that as part of your API while the rest of Recurrent remains internal.
+Another approach is to use something like the [Maven shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) to relocate Recurrent into your project's package structure as desired.

 ## Docs